camaraproject/WebRTC/documentation/API_documentation/webrtc voice api.md

 Scope:

 1. Register to Network – Register the client endpoint instance to MNO's IMS Network.
 2. Create Notification Channel – Create Notification channel of specified type to receive notifications from the network (e.g. incoming call).
 3. Place an Out Call – Place an outbound voice call request to the MNO's IMS Network.
+4. Receive an Incoming Call - Receive an incoming call request from the MNO's IMS network.

 ### Authentication and Authorization